TJRelly/smart-brain/README.md

 ### Challenges:
 During the course of this project, I encountered and successfully addressed significant challenges that arose from utilizing deprecated components and adapting to updated API documentation.
 I took the initiative to rectify the deprecated components, ensuring the project's compliance with current industry standards.
 Additionally, I invested substantial effort in researching and comprehending the updated API documentation, allowing for seamless integration with the existing codebase.
 By implementing multiple face detection, I expanded the project's functionality, going beyond the single face detection capability of the original version.

 Throughout this project, I have demonstrated my resilience, adaptability, and resourcefulness as a software engineer.
 By addressing deprecated components, adapting to changing API documentation, and enhancing functionality, I have showcased my ability to overcome challenges and deliver high-quality results.
-This experience has enriched my skills and positioned me to contribute effectively in future projects requiring problem-solving, research, and meticulous decision-making.
+This experience has enriched my skills and positioned me to contribute effectively to future projects requiring problem-solving, research, and meticulous decision-making.

 ### Website Deployed